sr-lab/sr-lab.github.io.old/password-quality.md

 ## Count Expander
 A utility that re-hydrates password lists that contain counts.
 Also contains a utility that will do the opposite and dehydrate a raw password dump into a file of counts (frequencies) against passwords.
 [Check it out on GitHub...](https://github.com/sr-lab/count-expander)

+## Jump Mapper
+By training a model with an existing breached data set of 4-digit PINs and their frequencies, can we correctly predict the strength of previously unseen PINs using only keypad jumps?
+[Check it out on GitHub...](https://github.com/sr-lab/jump-mapper).